 While Alexanderplatz, the heart of Mitte (directly translated to mean middle) seems to be where much of the tourist activity is at, you’ll find that many of the attractions are scattered in either the East or West part of the city, reflective of its 40-year division pre-Cold War.
 So whether you choose to stay in hipster Kreuzberg, laid-back Pankow or upscale Charlottenburg, pick somewhere near the U- or S-Bahn and you’ll be set for the entire trip.

-The Germans are known to be super organized and efficient so don’t worry about getting around, how good their services are or what accessibility will be like at the places you’re keen to go to.
-The best way to explore the city is to have a few things you absolutely want to do, with some space for the “if-you-have-time” extras.
+Credit: Travel Noire The Germans are known to be super organized and efficient so don’t worry about getting around, how good their services are or what accessibility will be like at the places you’re keen to go to.
+The best way to explore the city is to have a few things you absolutely want to do, with some space for the

 So on with it!
 Here are some top recommendations for taking on Berlin for the first time.